tinoryj/ELECT/AE_INSTRUCTION.md

 ## Testbed access

-We provide two testbeds for the evaluation with a properly setup environment.
-Since the repo will be made public, in order to ensure data security, we will provide the connection key and specific connection method of the two on the HotCRP website.
-Both testbeds contain 8 machines (6 ELECT server nodes, 1 object storage server node, and 1 client node). **When using both testbeds, please skip the next section, "Environment setup."**
+We provide a testbed on the Chameleon cloud for the evaluation with a properly set environment.
+The testbed contains 8 machines (6 ELECT server nodes, 1 object storage server node, and 1 client node).
+Since the repo will be made public, in order to ensure data security, we will provide the connection key and specific connection method on the HotCRP website. **When using both testbeds, you can skip the next section ("Environment setup").**

 ## Environment setup (5 human-minutes + ~ 40 compute-minutes)